Fatal1ty/openapify/README.md

 * Using a set of [`aiohttp.web.RouteDef`](https://docs.aiohttp.org/en/stable/web_reference.html#aiohttp.web.RouteDef) objects
 * Using a set of objects implementing [`AioHttpRouteDef`](https://github.com/Fatal1ty/openapify/blob/2bbf2e99c06b31fa2f1465f2ebc118884ce2bb95/openapify/ext/web/aiohttp.py#L43-L46) protocol

-All we need is to pass either an application, or a set or route defs to modified `build_spec` function.
+All we need is to pass either an application, or a set of route defs to modified `build_spec` function.
 See the example:
 ```python
 from aiohttp import web